TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1HealthCheck.md

 ```

 ## DESCRIPTION
-This function is used to perform a health check on a BloxOneDDI Host
+This function is used to perform a health check on a NIOS-X Host

 ## EXAMPLES